DavidCEllis/ducktools-lazyimporter/README.md

 Most implementations rely on stdlib modules that are themselves slow to import (for example: typing, importlib.util, logging, inspect, ast).
-By contrast `lazyimporter` only uses modules that python imports on launch.
+By contrast `ducktools-lazyimporter` only uses modules that python imports on launch.

-`lazyimporter` does not attempt to propagate laziness, only the modules provided to `lazyimporter` directly will be imported lazily.
+`ducktools-lazyimporter` does not attempt to propagate laziness, only the modules provided to `ducktools-lazyimporter` directly will be imported lazily.
 Any subdependencies of those modules will be imported eagerly as if the import statement is placed where the importer attribute is first accessed.